leifswenson/memory-game/README.md

 [Deployed App](https://leifswenson.github.io/memory-game/)

 ### Description
-Click on an image to earn points, but don't click on any more than once!
+Click on a players image to earn points, but don't click on any more than once!
 Click all 12 images one time and you win!

 ### Technology